GStreet71/GStreet71/README.md

 - 👋 Hi, I’m Gregory Harris
 - 👀 I’m interested in sports, ancient history, and music.
-- 💞️ I’m a burgeoning Cloud Engineer...
+- 💞️ I’m a burgeoning Full Stack Developer/Cloud Engineer...
-- 🌱 and I’m currently learning Python and AWS.
+- 🌱 and I’m currently learning SFMC and AWS.
 - 📫 How to reach me: gharrissr.kc@gmail.com

 <!---